henrik-wolf/MinistryOfCoolWalks.jl/docs/src/RoutingMeasures.md

 # Measures based on routing on Graphs
 ## Introduction
-These are a bunch of helper functions to calculate any kind of measures based on routing on the graph Most of this stuff should actually be (and is, but not yet released...) in Graphs.jl.
+These are some helper function to calculate shortest paths and related measures on shadow graphs.

 ## API